I have a new, fun, and amazingly powerful tool for you to start using in your life today.

 What advice do you have for you now?
 How would you make decisions now if you had the results you wanted?
 This one is HUGE!
 What about your life is different with these results?
 What about your life is the same?

 Ask yourself these questions and answer them in a Future Self Letter.
-Sit down and actually write it (it’s not enough to just think about).
+Then sit down and actually write it (it’s not enough to just think about).

 When you write your letter, study it.
 Spend time visualizing being the person who has those results.
-Practicie being that person in your mind (thoughts) and body (feelings).
+Practice being that person in your mind (thoughts) and body (feelings).